May 21, 2025

 AI summary

-What works in increasing your blogs' visibility in search?
-Can AI tools help save time on blog SEO—even boost results?
+How do you increase your blog's visibility in search?
+Can AI tools help save time on blog SEO even boost results?
 Here's a better way to create and optimize content.

 Blog SEO remains a go-to strategy for marketers.
 A vast portion of the traffic to websites still comes from search engines, and blogs appear frequently in the top Google positions.
 If you invest in SEO, chances are you have a blog, backed by a strategy to grow visibility, share expertise, and capture top rankings.
 Those high-performing posts don’t just drive traffic, leads, and sales — they also increase your chances of being surfaced in AI Overviews and LLM citations, since many of the best practices for SEO directly apply to AEO and GEO strategies.